vybdev/vyb/SPEC.md

-# Vyb CLI Specification
+# vyb CLI Specification

-This document describes the current design and functionality of the "vyb" command-line application, based on the existing codebase.
+This document describes the design and functionality of the "vyb" command-line application, based on the existing codebase.
 If new requirements emerge or unimplemented features are discovered, they are prefixed with `[TODO]:`.